enpage/enpage/docs/guides/templates/css.md

 ## Customization

-The Enpage Editor allows users to customize the template by changing colors, fonts, and other styles.
+The Upstart Editor allows users to customize the template by changing colors, fonts, and other styles.

 By default, the following properties are customizable by the site owner: